jenright-git/gRs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gRs is to process and analyse surfacewater and groundwater data from esdat.
+The goal of gRs is to process and analyse surface water and groundwater data from esdat.
 Tha initial goal is to implement Mann-Kendall analysis on an entire dataset at once and produce data visualisation of those trends.